 Members are reminded to sign in prior to shooting.
 If you bring any guests and they have not previously signed a waiver form, please ensure they do so prior to utilizing the facilities.
 Waiver forms are located at the Stonington range, and at the Griswold clubhouse.
 Folders are provided for the completed forms.
 Your support is appreciated.

 Application for Ammunition Certificate (PDF form - fill in an print)

-Mike Pietraallo our Steward has been doing an outstanding job preparing for the meeting night dinners.
+Mike Pietraallo our Steward is doing an outstanding job preparing for the meeting night dinners.
 He is always looking for volunteer help.
+This would be an outstanding way to get your workhours in.
 If you can help in the kitchen please let him know.
 He can be contacted at email@example.com or 401-218-8640.
 It's a good way to perform your work hour requirements.

 New members are welcome so please ask your friends if they would like to join.
 An application form can also be downloaded from the website by clicking on the following link.
 Membership Application.